rashiq/wundertrello/README.md

 # Getting started

-Create a `.env` file with following variables:
+Create a `.env` file with following variables and then run `source .env`

 ``` sh
 # I have a reverse proxy running that serves this through `https://todo.rashiq.me`.